ryanuber/pakrat/README.md

 What's missing
 --------------

+* Unit tests (preliminary work done in unit_test branch, but I suck at mocking modules.
+Pretty please finish it for me? :P )
 * Optional "all" repository containing all known versions
 * Combined repositories?

 Thanks
 ------

 Thanks to [Keith Chambers](https://github.com/keithchambers) for help with the ideas and useful input on CLI design.